 - 150 ml white wine vinegar

 - Heat oil in preserving pan and cook onion

 - with salt till softened.

-- Add all other ingredients and heat gently till
+- Add all other ingredients and heat gently till sugar dissolved

-- for 1 hours stirring now and then to avoid sticking
+- then boil 5 minutes and simmer for 1 hour stirring now and then to avoid sticking

 - Ladle into 2 sterilised jars.